Smooth Flow Matching for Synthesizing Functional Data

 \subsection{MSE for Mean, Eigen, and Median Function Estimation}

+To further evaluate generation quality, we compute the mean squared error (MSE) between the ground-truth targets---namely the mean function (MF), the first two eigenfunctions (EF1, EF2), and the median function (MDF)---and their corresponding estimates from the generated data.
+The median function is defined pointwise as the median of the random variable \(X(t)\), for \(t\in\mathcal{S}\).
+In the Gaussian case, we report MSEs for MF, EF1, and EF2; in the Gamma case, we additionally report MDF.
+As a baseline, we also include an oracle method that applies FPCA \citep{hsing2015theoretical} directly to the observed training data to estimate MF, EF1, and EF2.

-We present the mean squared errors (MSE) between the true mean function (MF), eigenfunctions (EF), and median function (MDF) and their corresponding estimates obtained from raw data and from generated data in the simulation study, as summarized in Table~\ref{tab: MSE}.
-Note that the MDF values are not presented for the Gaussian process case (A), since for this case the mean and median coincide, implying that MDF = MF in these scenarios.
-Meanwhile, the MDF values are not presented for the Oracle case, as the oracle method \citep{hsing2015theoretical} is not designed for MDF estimation.
+We present the MSEs between the true MF, EF1, EF2, and (when applicable) MDF and their corresponding estimates obtained from the raw data and from the generated data in the simulation study, as summarized in Table~S\ref{tab: MSE}.
+The MDF values are not reported for the Gaussian process case (A), since the mean and median coincide in this setting, implying that MDF \(=\) MF.
+The MDF values are also not reported for the Oracle method, since the oracle FPCA procedure \citep{hsing2015theoretical} is not designed for median-function estimation.